josdem/hugo/content/techtalk/groovy/memoized.md

 242
 ```

 So the time to coumpute Fibonacci from 30 took 242 milliseconds.
-The reason being that the compiler is doing a lot of redundant work.
+The reason being that the computer is doing a lot of redundant work.
 If we add `@Memoized` annotation we can use cache to store calculated values and avoid this redudant work.

 **Fibonacci Implementation using @Memoized Annotation**